scalac/scalac.github.com/_posts/2013-03-25-scala-for-the-impatient.md

 ---
 layout: post
 title: "Scala for the Impatient"
-description: "<p style='text-align:justify; text-justify:inter-ideograph'>Scala is a modern programming language for the Java Virtual Machine (JVM) that combines the best features of object-oriented and functional programming languages.
+description: "<p class='justify'>Scala is a modern programming language for the Java Virtual Machine (JVM) that combines the best features of object-oriented and functional programming languages.
 Using Scala, you can write programs more concisely than in Java, as well as leverage the full power of concurrency.
-Since Scala runs on the JVM, it can access any Java library and is interoperable with Java frameworks.</p><p style='text-align:justify; text-justify:inter-ideograph'>Scala for the Impatient concisely shows developers what Scala can do and how to do it.
+Since Scala runs on the JVM, it can access any Java library and is interoperable with Java frameworks.</p><p class='justify'>Scala for the Impatient concisely shows developers what Scala can do and how to do it.
 In this book, Cay Horstmann, the principal author of the international best-selling Core Java™, offers a rapid, code-based introduction that’s completely practical.
 Horstmann introduces Scala concepts and techniques in “blog-sized” chunks that you can quickly master and apply.
 Hands-on activities guide you through well-defined stages of competency, from basic to expert.</p>"
 category: book
 tags: [scala]
 ---